 (L–R) Kerstin Sandberg and Melissa Christophersen Redmill were so impressed after seeing Shen Yun four years ago that the friends felt they had to see it again.
 The pair enjoyed the second performance at the Ohio Theatre on May 6, 2017.
 (NTD Television)

-COLUMBUS, Ohio—Semi-professional singer Melissa Christophersen Redmill has been singing since the age of five, classically trained, and has sung in many languages.
+COLUMBUS, Ohio—Semi-professional singer Melissa Christophersen Redmill has been singing since the age of 5, is classically trained, and has sung in many languages.
 She was thoroughly impressed with all she had seen and heard at Shen Yun Performing Arts, especially the singing.

 She loved the song by soprano, whose voice she found very powerful: “I’ve sung in Chinese before, and it is so different from singing from English or French or German or other languages.
 It is very difficult and the vowels and the speech of the Chinese is so interesting.”